Physics Tutoring

 Mechanics & motion

-We build fluency with vectors, SUVAT, Newton’s laws, energy, momentum, and circular motion so students can tackle both qualitative explanations and multi-step calculations.
-Lessons progress from intuitive diagrams to exam-style scenarios that blend kinematics with forces and conservation principles.
+We build fluency with vectors, SUVAT, Newton's laws, energy, momentum, and circular motion so students can tackle both qualitative explanations and multi step calculations.
+Lessons progress from intuitive force diagrams to exam scenarios that blend kinematics with conservation principles, mirroring the high tariff questions parents see on AQA and Edexcel mock reports.

 Waves, optics & sound

-Students master wave properties, superposition, refraction and diffraction, plus the electromagnetic spectrum and sound in context of their specification.
-We emphasise graph reading, unit consistency, and the precise vocabulary examiners expect in extended answers.
+Students master wave properties, superposition, refraction, diffraction, the electromagnetic spectrum, and sound in the context of their exact specification.
+We emphasise graph reading, unit consistency, and the precise vocabulary examiners expect in six mark extended answers, from ripple tank practicals through to seismic wave contexts on OCR papers.

 Electricity & magnetism

-From circuit rules and internal resistance to fields, induction, and AC basics, we connect microscopic models to macroscopic behaviour.
-Your child learns to set up equations systematically and to sanity-check answers using physical reasoning.
+From circuit rules, internal resistance, and potential divider circuits to magnetic fields, motor effect, induction, and AC basics, we connect microscopic models to macroscopic behaviour.
+Your child learns to set up equations systematically, draw field lines cleanly, and sanity check answers using physical reasoning rather than guesswork under timed conditions.

 Thermal & gases

-Heat transfer, specific heat capacity, latent heat, and ideal gas relationships are taught with clear visual models and realistic data.
-We practise interpreting experiment write-ups and unfamiliar contexts so students stay confident beyond the textbook.
+Heat transfer by conduction, convection, and radiation, specific heat capacity, latent heat, and ideal gas relationships are taught with clear visual models and realistic data sets.
+We practise interpreting experiment write ups and unfamiliar contexts from past papers so students stay confident when a question steps beyond the textbook diagram.

 Nuclear & quantum foundations

-Radioactivity, half-life, binding energy, and introductory quantum ideas are unpacked at the depth required for GCSE through to A-Level and IB.
-We focus on clear definitions, standard diagrams, and how to structure “explain why” questions for full marks.
+Radioactivity, half life, binding energy, fission, fusion, and introductory quantum ideas are unpacked at the depth required for GCSE through to A Level and IB.
+We focus on clear definitions, standard decay graphs, and how to structure explain why questions for full marks on topics many schools rush at the end of Year 11.

 Exam technique & problem solving

-Significant figures, unit conversions, sketching graphs, and structured long answers are drilled using past papers and examiner reports.
-Students learn to identify the physics “handle” in a question before algebra, which cuts careless errors under time pressure.
+Significant figures, unit conversions, sketching graphs, and structured long answers are drilled using past papers and examiner reports for your board.
+Students learn to identify the physics handle in a question before algebra, which cuts careless errors when papers mix topics synoptically in the final sections.

 Who Is This For?